gbourne1/plex-watcher/README.md

 # plex-watcher
-Plex Watcher allows you to know when someone starts or stops watching movies on your Plex server
+Plex Watcher allows you to know when someone starts, stops, or pauses watching movies on your Plex server.
+You can be notifed via desktop notification or email.
+Also you can view the activity via the logs.

 ## Setup
 Dependency on Node.
 Download Node [here](https://nodejs.org/en/download/)